Zamizmi/BeerBudget/Documentation/hourAccounting.md

 04.04.2017 | 1.0 | DateLogic updated.
 Read the feedback of the project and planned the needed changes 05.04.2017 | 3.0 | JavaDocs started.
 Some refactoring made.
 06.04.2017 | 5.0 | DL4 done.
 Made more tests, refactored the DateLogic and BudgetLogic.
-Started thinking GUI
+Started thinking GUI 19.04.2017 | 2.0 | Started GUI from the beginning.
+20.04.2017 | 4.0 | Got the basic GUI to exist, but contains almost none of the logic.